-Six days of remarkable locations and unforgettable experiences awaits on the Discover Northern Ireland Tour.
+Six days of remarkable locations and unforgettable experiences await on the Discover Northern Ireland Tour.
 Click on the days below to find out what adventures await you on each day of your tour.

 Welcome - On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall.
 Here, you will meet your Irish tour guide (who is also your driver).
 There will be three group transfers this morning 0700 - 1300.
 Board your luxury air-conditioned coach and make the short transfer to your hotel where you can relax and unwind after your flight.